Genesis-emu/Genesis/README.md

 ## Upstream projects:

-Provenance would be nothing without these projects.
+Genesis would be nothing without these projects.
 Please consider supporting those you love or want to see improved!

 ### Cores